 Scenario 3: The final scenario is the uncooperative neighbour, which seems to occur about 10% of the time.
 This is when a neighbour dislikes the idea of a new fence and wants to keep the existing one (even if it’s a 50-year-old green chain link fence).
 In this scenario, unfortunately, you’re going to have to build the fence entirely on your property.
 I generally don’t recommend arguing or taking legal action against someone you’re going to continue to live next door to in order to gain four inches of yard.
 My personal opinion is that it is best to keep the peace.
 Good fences make good neighbours, but good neighbours don’t necessarily split the cost on fences.

-Q: My fence has blown over in a storm, the wood looks to be in okay condition but the posts broke at the ground.
-Can I repair and reuse the old fence or is it worth investing in a new one?
+My fence has blown over in a storm, the wood looks to be in okay condition but the posts broke at the ground.
+Can I repair and reuse the old fence or should invest in new material?

 If you have any more questions, don’t hesitate to contact a local fencing company.
 Resources such as Homestars.com are always a good way to research reputable companies that work in your area.
 Outdoor home projects aren’t always cheap, but as long as you consider the issues you might face in advance, you should end up with a good fence that you won’t have to think about for another 20 years.